rsrini7/Smart-Support-Buddy/README.md

 └── start_frontend.sh
 ```

+## Overview

+This application helps teams manage support issues / queries by:

+1. Reading and parsing Microsoft Outlook MSG files containing issue details
+2. Integrating with Jira to correlate tickets with issue reports
+3. Ingesting and searching knowledge from Confluence pages and StackOverflow Q&A
+4. Storing the extracted information in a vector database for semantic search
+5. Providing a simple UI to query historical issues and find relevant solutions, and to configure search parameters

+## Features

+- MSG file parsing with metadata and attachment extraction
+- Jira integration with bi-directional linking
+- Confluence integration: ingest and search Confluence pages (supports Basic Auth with username/password for Server/DC)
+- StackOverflow integration: ingest, index, and search StackOverflow Q&A
+- Unified search results: All sources (Issues, Confluence, Stack Overflow) are combined and sorted by similarity percentage in a single backend response for the frontend to display
+- Automatic deduplication for all sources using content-based hashing
+- Semantic search with sentence transformers
+- Bulk ingestion of MSG files, Confluence pages, and StackOverflow Q&A
+- Vector search with configurable similarity threshold
+- Responsive, feature-rich Material UI interface and configuration management
+- **ChromaDB Admin UI support:** (If using Chroma's admin UI, see Chroma documentation)
+- **Jira ID search boost:** Searching for a Jira ID will always return the exact match as the top result (similarity score 1.0)

+## System Architecture

+### Core Components

+1. **Backend Services** (FastAPI)
+   - MSG Parser: Extracts data from Outlook MSG files
+   - Jira Service: Handles Jira ticket integration
+   - Confluence Service: Manages Confluence page ingestion and search
+   - StackOverflow Service: Handles ingestion, indexing, and semantic search of StackOverflow Q&A
+   - Vector Service: Manages ChromaDB operations, semantic search, and deduplication
+   - Unified Search Aggregation: Combines and sorts all results by similarity percentage before returning to the frontend.
+Legacy result arrays are deprecated for UI use.

+2. **Vector Database** (ChromaDB)
+   - Stores embeddings for semantic search
+   - Content-based deduplication using SHA256 hashes
+   - Collections for support issues, Jira tickets, Confluence pages, StackOverflow Q&A
+   - Configurable similarity threshold
+   - Admin UI for monitoring

+3. **Knowledge Integration**
+   - Bi-directional Jira ticket linking
+   - Confluence page ingestion and search
+   - StackOverflow Q&A ingestion, indexing, and search
+   - Unified search across all sources

+4. **Frontend** (React/Material-UI)
+   - Search interface with configurable parameters
+   - Issue management and ingestion tools
+   - Real-time search results with similarity scores
+   - Unified results rendering: All search views use the unified, similarity-sorted results array

 ## LLM Integration (OpenRouter)

 Support Buddy supports LLM-powered summarization of search results using OpenRouter.
 This feature provides concise summaries and action points for your search queries, powered by models like GPT-3.5/4 and others via OpenRouter.